 If you still use incandescent or halogen light bulbs in your home, it is important to swap these out.
-The high-efficiency light bulbs can pay for themselves in energy savings in as little as one year.
+High-efficiency LED light bulbs can pay for themselves in energy savings in as little as one year.
 Check to see if there are any incentives in your area.
 You might be able to receive discounted or free LED or compact fluorescent bulbs (CFL).

-Eco-tip: LEDs have come down significantly in cost in recent years but are often still more expensive than CFLs.
-They also last longer and consume less electricity, making LEDs a greener option overall.
+Eco-tip: LEDs have come down significantly in cost in recent years.
+Although their initial cost is often higher than CFLs, LEDs last longer, release less heat, and consume less electricity, making LEDs a greener option overall.

 Maintain Your Heating and Cooling System

-Did you know that on average, 43 percent of your energy bills are for heating and cooling?
-Having your HVAC system serviced at least every year is a great way to keep it operating at peak performance and to help prevent costly repairs.
+On average, 43% of Americans’ energy bills are for heating and cooling.
+Having your HVAC system serviced at least every year helps keep it operating at peak performance and helps prevent costly repairs.
 Also, make sure you swap out your furnace filters as recommended to keep the air flowing through the system properly.

 Eco-tip: Purchase a reusable furnace filter and clean it regularly to ensure proper filtration.